1. What is the basis of your work - the coaching and the course?

 In my own personal journey of life and healing, I discovered that once my emotions were on the way to being healed, my life dramatically changed.
 My life dramatically changed because I was no longer being totally run by my pile of old emotions and false beliefs about myself which were a result of those unheard and unhealed emotions.
 I also observed that this is true for most people and that once they got the correct tools to deal with their emotions, their lives changed dramatically.

-3. Can the coaches also help me brainstorm for my career or figure out how to make my relationships work, for example?
+2. Can you also help me brainstorm for my career or figure out how to make my relationships work, for example?

 Absolutely.
-They will be able to help you in all areas of your life – relationships, career, friendships, health, body image, finances, transitions, etc. They, like any other life coach, will not do the work for you to achieve what you want in all areas of your life but will support you and guide you on how you can do it.
-They will also help you hold onto or rediscover the dreams you gave up on.
+I will be able to help you in all areas of your life – relationships, career, friendships, health, body image, finances, transitions, etc. I, like any other life coach, will not do the work for you to achieve what you want in all areas of your life but will support you and guide you on how you can do it.
+I will also help you hold onto or rediscover the dreams you gave up on.